Cops Kill People: NYPD Officers Gun Down 19-Year-Old Who Called 911 For Help During Mental Health Crisis

 It goes without saying that the family is in shambles, particularly Win’s younger brother who watched his sibling die right in front of his eyes.

-“I just lost my best friend, the only person that would really understand me,” brother Ushto Rozario The NY Daily News.
+“I just lost my best friend, the only person that would really understand me,” Win’s brother Ushto Rozario told the New York Daily News.

 The Daily News also reports that Ushto noted some important discrepancies in the officers’ story and is calling for the release of the body camera footage.

-“I didn’t see my mother pull out the Tasers,” said Utsho, adding that his brother didn’t reach for the scissor a second time, either.
+“I didn’t see my mother pull out the Tasers,” said Utsho, adding that his brother didn’t reach for the scissors a second time, either.
 “It’s on the body camera, so we will see.”

 Maybe if cities and police departments stop killing people and paying out billions of dollars in lawsuits, then they could employ the proper resources to actually help those in need.